ddc-java-15/capstone-proposal-seanblann/docs/index.md

 Patients will be able to log in and see their records as well as any other information in their file the doctor flags as visible.

-Nurses will have access to the records of patients assigned to them as well as append notes and use the application to keep track of routine and singular care checks/tasks/etc required by the doctor.
+Nurses will have access to the records of patients assigned to them as well as append notes and use the application to keep track of routine and singular care checks/tasks/etc. required by the doctor.
 Clocking in will be done via the application, and they will be able to check their work schedule and send messages to other staff.

 Doctors will have access to all patient records and be able to edit them (versions prior to editing will be saved server side).
-They will also be able to flag a patient so a warning banner pops up for high priority issues (allergies, etc).
+They will also be able to flag a patient so a warning banner pops up for high priority issues (allergies, etc.).
 Doctors will also be able to set specific checks/tasks for nursing staff per patient.

 Admin staff will have no access to patient records, but will be able to set work schedules, evaluations, training classes, other HR needs.